rsocket/rsocket-tck/README.md

 at least one additional element than we request.

 ## Run Instructions
 This project is managed with sbt.
 Simply navigate to the root directory with build.sbt and run `sbt assembly`.
-There is currently no way to run this in the command line, but support will come soon.
+You can generate a script by first creating an object that extends either `RequesterDSL` or `ResponderDSL` (depending on if you want to generate a requester script or a responder script).
+Then, follow the examples above to start writing your scripts.
+When you want to generate the script, compile again with `sbt assembly` and then use the run script `./run object-name`, where `object-name` is the name of the Scala object containing the tests.

 ## Documentation
 Documentation for both the DSL and the script it generates will come soon, as well as suggestions on the process of building a driver for it.